What is stress urinary incontinence?

 - Incontinence surgery: There are surgical options for people with severe stress incontinence.

 Remember stress incontinence should not be viewed as a normal part of aging or an expected result of childbirth and it is definitely not something that you need to learn to live with.
 There are many solutions available to help you manage stress incontinence so that it does not impact on your everyday activities.
-You should speak to your doctor to get a referral to a medical specialist or you can see a Urologist or Continence Physiotherapist.
-All of these health professionals can help you map out a plan so you can manage your stress incontinence well.
+You should speak to a Urologist, Continence Physiotherapist or your doctor to get a referral to a medical specialist.
+These health professionals can help you map out a plan so you can manage your stress incontinence well.

 Your health practitioner, GP, Nurse or physiotherapist may also ask you to keep a ‘bladder diary’ to record how often you use the toilet and how much urine there is every time you go.
 This diary and your medical history will help your chosen health practitioner to diagnose your problem and at the very least enable the right diagnostic tests to be done.
 You can also use this diary to see how you are improving over time as you start strengthening your pelvic floor muscles.